CTR-tools/CTR-tools/README.md

 ## cseq
 Reads CSEQ files and plays separate tracks.
 At this point MIDI/SEQ export is not available.
 Unlike the rest it's temporary WinForms application.
+Warning!
+This tool uses NAudio: https://github.com/naudio/NAudio Make sure to download NAudio.dll before using/compiling the app.

 Usage: use File menu or drag-drop CSEQ file on the application window.
 * Single CSEQ file may contain multiple sequences.